Quick links: help overview · MacVim reference · quick reference · commands index · user manual · reference manual

 endclass

-Inside the class the class method can be called by name directly, outside the
+Inside the class, the class method can be called by name directly, outside the

 Just like object methods the access can be made protected by using an